-One of things I love to do most is proofread and whilst I thought about that, the phrase ‘the proof of the pudding is in the eating’ popped into my head.
+One of the things I love to do most is proofread.
+Whilst I thought about that, the phrase ‘the proof of the pudding is in the eating’ popped into my head.
 I interpret it to mean, that you have to try something out, you have to test it to really know if it’s good.
 I liked that.
 As a freelancer, you want people to give you a shot.
 Not just automatically go to the big outfit, but try the person who has the talent and likes to work for herself.

 Once ‘pudding’ was in my head, I realised that there were lots of other reasons why this was a good word to be ‘my word’.
 I’m from the North of England, home of the Yorkshire pudding and where the consumption of a hearty steamed pudding after a day in the Dales, is really the best thing ever.

 I love to bake.
 All my friends, family and anyone I have worked with, know that where I am, cake or a tin of cookies will not be far away.
 I am pretty sure if you asked anyone who knows me, what reminds them of me, something containing sugar will be high up on the list.

 I have a brown coloured dog, called Bingley.
 He’s a giant pawed, bonnie-faced German Shorthair Pointer, who our family affectionately call ‘chocolate pudding’.